 All commercially sexually exploited children are defined as juvenile sex trafficking victims.
 The human trafficking law prohibits a defense based on a minor's willingness to engage in the commercial sex act.
 Oklahoma law prohibits the criminalization of juvenile sex trafficking victims for prostitution and nonviolent misdemeanors.
 In lieu of delinquency proceedings, state law provides for a range of general services and protections.
 For purposes of child welfare intervention, child sex trafficking is not included within the definition of abuse or neglect, but a separate statute clarifies that child welfare may respond in trafficking cases; however, this response is limited to trafficking victims who are not released into a parent or guardian's custody upon determination that the child would be subject to further exploitation.
 If identified as a victim, human trafficking and CSEC victims who are suffering from economic loss are eligible for state crime victims' compensation; however, eligibility criteria, including a requirement that the crime be reported within 72 hours and a claim filed within one year (unless good cause is shown to extend the filing time to up to two years), could operate to deny them an award.
 There is also a bar to recovery if the victim participated or assisted in a criminal act and a possible bar for refusal to cooperate with law enforcement.
+Victim-friendly court procedures are a misdemeanor.
+Victim restitution is mandatory for human trafficking convictions and may be ordered at the court's discretion for any other offense.
+Facilitators convicted of human trafficking, "engaging in prostitution," racketeering, or distributing CSAM are subject to civil asset forfeiture.
+No laws in Oklahoma address sex tourism.

-Victim-friendly court procedures are available to human trafficking victims, which prevent the release of identifying information and make victims eligible for protective orders, but the "rape shield" law, which protects testifying victims from the trauma of cross-examination, is limited to victims of sexual offenses that do not include CSEC or human trafficking.
+available to human trafficking victims, which prevent the release of identifying information and make victims eligible for protective orders, but the "rape shield" law, which protects testifying victims from the trauma of cross-examination, is limited to victims of sexual offenses that do not include CSEC or human trafficking.
 Oklahoma law does not provide a mechanism for minors to vacate delinquency adjudications related to trafficking victimization, and juvenile records may only be expunged after a waiting period.
 Criminal restitution is mandatory for victims of human trafficking, and restitution may be awarded to other victims.
 Civil remedies are also provided for human trafficking victims.
 Prosecutions for "human trafficking" and most CSEC offenses must commence within 3 years of the crime; however, the statute of limitations is tolled for certain offenses, including "procuring for participation in pornography," until the victim's 45th birthday.
 Statutes of limitations for civil claims based on damages from being trafficked do not begin to run until the later of the victim being freed from the defendant, the victim turning 21, or the victim discovering (or reasonably should have discovered) that he or she was a victim of human trafficking and that the defendant caused, was responsible for, or profited from the human trafficking.